alexhub03/portfolio/Azure_AKS_Cluster_Project/README.md

   - port: 80
   #Used to tell the Service which Pods to associate with
   selector:
-    app: aks-web-app   #tells teh service which app to be associated to
+    app: aks-web-app   #tells the service which app to be associated to

 cloud@Azure:~$ touch service.yaml